-The Government has given Councils a deadline of 14 October 2016 to develop efficiency plans to qualify for a four year settlement instead of an annual allocation with a view to aiding financial planning up until 2020.

-The Government is making a clear commitment to provide minimum allocations for each year of the Spending Review period, should councils choose to accept the offer and if they have published an efficiency plan.
+- 1. The Government has given councils a deadline of 14 October 2016 to develop efficiency plans to qualify for a four year settlement instead of an annual allocation with a view to aiding financial planning up until 2020. - 2.
+The Government is making a clear commitment to provide minimum allocations for each year of the Spending Review period, should councils choose to accept the offer and if they have published an efficiency plan. - 3.
 The allocations as stated in the 2016/17 local government financial settlement for Havering (and reflected in the draft MTFS for financial planning purposes) are as follows:

+2016- 17 2017-18 2018-19 2019-20 Business Rate Baseline (BRB) (1) (2) 22.164 22.600 23.267 24.011 Top-Up Funding (2) 9.462 9.648 9.933 10.250 Revenue Support Grant (RSG) 20.890 12.284 6.847 1.376 Settlement Funding Allocation (SFA) 52.516 44.532 40.047 35.637
-(1) Business Rate Baseline (BRB) - This represents the target business rates and will differ from Havering's actual yield

-(2) Excludes any impact of business rate revaluation
+- (1) Business Rate Baseline (BRB) This represents the target business rates and will differ from Havering's actual yield - (2) Excludes any impact of business rate revaluation

-On the basis of accepting the four-year offer, Havering would face reductions of £19.5m in RSG by 2019/2020; however it would bring a degree of certainty over the level of funding.
-The Government have also suggested that if additional savings are required to be found over the four year cycle, those who have not signed up to the deal, would bear these reductions first.
-Additionally, the Government have not ruled out savings being required from those who accept the four-year offer where there is an "exceptional circumstance".
-The allocations stated in the four year offer are subject to the normal statutory consultation process for the local government finance settlement; however the Government expects these to be the amounts presented to Parliament each year.
+- 4. On the basis of accepting the four-year offer, Havering would face reductions of £19.5m in the RSG by 2019/2020; however it would bring a degree of certainty over the level of funding.
+The Government has also suggested that if additional savings are required to be found over the four year cycle, those who have not signed up to the deal, would bear these reductions first.
+Additionally, the Government has not ruled out savings being required from those who accept the four-year offer where there is an "exceptional circumstance".
+The allocations stated in the four year offer are subject to the normal statutory consultation process for the local government finance settlement; however the Government expects these to be the amounts presented to Parliament each year. - 5.
 The consequences of declining the Government's offer are uncertain.
 There is no indication of the level of cuts likely to be applied nor the rate at which they might be made over the four year term.
 The Council's RSG is expected to fall to only £1.376m so one might assume that this represents the limit of Havering's potential loss.
-However, Havering will also receive £10.250m in top-up grant which could be at risk from further savings.
-As part of the 2016/17 settlement, 3 London authorities (Nationally 162 authorities out of 382) received a tariff adjustment in 2019/20 in order to remove additional funding over and above their RSG allocation.
-This is the most likely alternative if government wished to cut Havering's funding further if once all of our RSG has been removed.
+Havering, however, will also receive £10.250m in top-up grant which could be at risk from further savings.
+As part of the 2016/17 settlement, three London authorities (Nationally 162 authorities out of 382) received a tariff adjustment in 2019/20 in order to remove additional funding over and above their RSG allocation.
+This is the most likely alternative if government wished to cut Havering's funding further if once all of our RSG has been removed. - 6.
 If the Council wishes to accept the offer on the grounds of increased financial stability it might also wish to make clear that in doing so it does not accept the principles underpinning the grant formula.
 The Council could continue to lobby the Government for changes in the grant mechanism which would better reflect the pressures facing Havering's residents Havering has faced an unprecedented level of grant reduction in recent years to such an extent that its RSG will have been almost completely removed by 2019/20.
-Council's not signing up to the four year deal would meet with the Minister on an annual basis although
+Council's not signing up to the four year deal would meet with the Minister on an annual basis although there is no indication of the settlement being improved as a consequence. - 7.
 In summary the advantages and disadvantages of the proposal are as follows: